studica/studica-docs-worldskills/source/docs/VMX/wpi-channel-addressing.rst

 By default, the WPI Library SPI class defaults to 500Khz, but this can be increased as necessary.

 Although higher speeds are theoretically possible, 16Mhz is considered a safe maximum speed, and lower is recommended due since very fast signals can be easily degraded.
-Note that the SPI-capable device to which VMX-pi is connected may only communicate at a lower speed than 16Mhz; consult the external device technical documentation for further details.
+Note that the SPI-capable device connected to VMX may only communicate at a lower speed than 16Mhz; consult the external device technical documentation for further details.

 Note that the actual speed may not match the requested speed; more information on the actual speeds is contained within the `Raspberry Pi SPI Documentation <https://www.raspberrypi.org/documentation/hardware/raspberrypi/spi/README.md>`_.